How to join a walk

 We give the approximate ascents and descents for each walk.
 If you do not like hills, make sure you choose a relatively flat walk.

-April is often a very good month for walking in this area.
-Sometimes the weather is warm and fine.
-April can provide early summer weather.
-Equally there may some cold and wet days.
+October is often a very good month for walking in this area.
+Sometimes the weather is relatively calm and fine.
 If we are unlucky and have bad weather, you will find each walk tougher than described.

 What should I wear?